Taare Zameen Par: Scholarly response

-Public responses
+Public response

 The film raised awareness of the issue of dyslexia, and prompted more open discussions among parents, schools, activists, and policymakers.

 Anjuli Bawa, a parent-activist and founder of Action Dyslexia Delhi, said that the number of parents who visit her office increased tenfold in the months following the film's release.
 Many began taking a more proactive approach by contacting her after noticing problems, rather than using her as a last resort.
 Gupte himself received "many painful letters and phone calls" from Indian parents.
 He noted, "Fathers weep on the phone and say they saw the film and realized that they have been wrong in the way they treated their children.
 This is catharsis."

 These reactions have also brought about a change in policies.
 The film, only ten days after its debut, influenced the Central Board of Secondary Education to provide extra time to disabled children—including visually impaired, physically disabled, and dyslexic students—during exams.
 In 2008, Mumbai's civic body also opened 12 classrooms for autistic students.
 In Chandigarh, the education administration started a course to educate teachers on how to support children with learning disabilities.

 The film has had a similarly positive response in Greater China, where the film was not officially released yet has a large online cult following due to Aamir Khan's popularity in the region after the success of 3 Idiots (2009).
 The film has been well received by Chinese audiences for how it tackles issues such as education and dyslexia, and is one of the highest-rated films on popular Chinese film site Douban, along with two other Aamir Khan films, 3 Idiots and Dangal (2016).

+Spiritual successor

+In 2025, a spiritual successor titled Sitaare Zameen Par was announced.
+Directed by R.S.
+Prasanna and produced by Aamir Khan and Aparna Purohit, the film features Khan alongside Genelia Deshmukh and a cast of ten newcomers.
+Unlike its predecessor, which focused on dyslexia, Sitaare Zameen Par centers around a basketball coach who trains a team of players with intellectual disabilities, and is an official remake of 2018 Spanish film Champions.
+Sitaare Zameen Par was theatrically released on 20 June 2025.